mvolkmann/MyUnixEnv/notes/GoNotes.md

 - C and C++ libraries are currently more mature than Go libraries
 - Go does not support pointer arithmetic
-- Go provides garbage collection and does not allow control of memory allocation/deallocation this is needed for real-time guarantees
+- Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees
 - you object to community standards for Go like using gofmt to format code

 ## Largest Issues